ilirb/ahk-scripts/README.md

 Besides AHK CmdPicker's general shortcuts/hotkeys i have included my own Functions and shortcuts which are suited to me so if you want to use everything you will have to adjust them for your needs.

+Next are `Executables` which are basically exe files and you can run them without having AutoHotKey installed.
+Should come in handy when you want these scripts but cannot install AHK.
+I have also included `source` for all those exe's incase you wonder what's inside or want to improve.

 How To
 ------